johnjohndoe/KalypsoBase/KalypsoProjectDatabase/lib/hsqldb/readme.txt

 Readme File
-June 2008
+$Date: 2011-05-14 22:28:43 -0400 (Sat, 14 May 2011) $
-This package contains HSQLDB 1.8.0.10
+This package contains HyperSQL v.
+2.2.1

-HSQLDB is a relational database engine and a set of tools written in Java.The file index.html in this directory contains the list of directories with their contents.Documentation and license information can be found in the /doc directory.Project home page: http://hsqldb.orgPlease check the site periodically for updated versions.
+HyperSQL is a relational database engine and a set of tools written in Java.
+HyperSQL is also known as HSQLDB.

+The file "index.html" explains the contents of this distribution and has links to documentation and support resources.